mauno-j-ronkko/sharkC64/docs/language/variables.md

 A variable can also be given a static address and an initial value.
 ```
 var  a, b, c : byte
-     zero : byte := $00
+     zero := $00
      corner : byte at $400 := zero + $01
 ```

-Each variable must have a unique name, and it must also be given a valid type.
+Each variable must have a unique name.
 In sharkC64, all the names are case-sensitive.
-Currently, there is only one data type: `byte`.
-It defines a variable with an 8-bit value.
-Thus, its value must be in the range `[$00 .. $FF]`.
+The type of the variable must also be given, unless the type of the variable can be inferred from its initial value.
+For instance, above, the type of the variable `zero` is `byte` as that is the type of the initial value `$00`.

 ### Memory allocation

 Variables are normally allocated memory based on the type.
 Allocation is dynamic.
-It is, however, possible to give a static address to a variable.
+It is, however, possible to give a static address to a variable, see the variable `corner` in the example above.
-Such an address must reside within the memory address range `[$0000 .. $FFFF]`.
+The static address must reside within the memory address range `[$0000 .. $FFFF]`.

 Two or more variables may refer to the same memory location.
 Then, however, the compiler issues a warning.
 If there are several variables referring to the same memory location,